Our new Speed Volunteering site contains hundreds of short, one-off volunteering opportunities that are easy to fit around existing commitments

 Small organisations are able to set up online communities of volunteers, who will be able to comment on and recommend opportunities to their friends via Facebook.
-London’s 18-25 year olds will also be able to utilise their volunteering experience to help them get paid work.
+London’s 18-25 year olds also utilise their volunteering experience to help them get paid work.

-The new platform will enable young people to build an online CV of their volunteering experiences, and use the skills they gain to access to paid work opportunities provided by London employers.
+The platform enables young people to build an online CV of their volunteering experiences, and use the skills they gain to access to paid work opportunities provided by London employers.

 Making it even easier to volunteer

 Speaking about the new partnership, the Mayor said, ‘'Volunteering is a fantastic opportunity for young Londoners to learn invaluable new skills that will help set them up for life.
-We want to make it easier to get involved in volunteering, which is why I welcome Team London’s exciting new partnership with Do-it.org.’
+We want to make it easier to get involved in volunteering, which is why I welcome Team London’s exciting new partnership with Do-it.org."

 Helping young people enhance their skills